jqueguiner-gladia/gladia/README.md

 ```
 Access the service through [http://localhost:8080/docs](http://localhost:8080/docs) or [http://localhost:8080/redoc](http://localhost:8080/redoc) or whatever public/private IP of the server you are running on?

+/!\ The First API call of each endpoint might/will be slower as its preforming lazy model caching (after the first call should be ok).

 ## What's behind the Quickstart scene
 ```sh
 git clone https://github.com/theunifai/unifai-apis-core.git